Golden Age of Philippine cinema: 1950–1952: Artistic innovation and global breakthrough

 Theatrical poster of Rodrigo de Villa, produced by Philippine-based LVN Pictures and Indonesia-based Persari, distributed by 20th Century Fox.

 The first color film to be processed in the Philippines was produced by LVN Pictures in 1950, Nemesio Caravana's Dayang Dayang.
 Also in 1950, a group of writers from Manila Times Publishing, Co. established the first formal local award-giving body— Maria Clara Awards.
 Despite its promising run for three consecutive years, the Maria Clara Awards was discontinued due to dissatisfaction with the voting process, which included film columnists and writers, and later prompted calls for a more reliable and professional award-giving body, the FAMAS Awards.
 Later in 1950, Manuel Conde's Genghis Khan was released in the Philippines.
 According to Conde, the film was produced for ₱125,000 and garnered positive reviews for its technical innovation upon its screening at the Venice Film Festival.
 American film and distribution company United Artists, owned by Amazon MGM Studios, bought the distribution rights of the film and it was later dubbed in sixteen languages.
 It became the first Filipino film to have bought the rights to worldwide distribution by major film studios in the United States.

 Film critic Nicanor Tiongson discussed in one of his lectures in 2016 how Conde "opened doors of opportunities for local cinema to be known internationally", stating that he "went beyond the usual narrative, traditional genres and ventured into subject matter that would have been too monumental by the average producer."
-In January 1951, a fire struck the compound of Sampaguita Pictures and destroyed an estimated of ₱5 million worth of properties, including hundreds of film prints and equipments.
+In January 1951, a fire struck the compound of Sampaguita Pictures and destroyed an estimated ₱5 million worth of properties, including hundreds of film prints and equipments.
 At the verge of bankruptcy, the film studio released Roberta (1951) starring then child actress Tessie Agana.
 Upon its release, the film broke all box-office records in the Philippines and became the highest grossing Filipino film of all time.
 Later in 1951, Gerardo de Leon's Sisa under Premiere Productions was released.
 Adapted from Dr. Jose Rizal's Noli Me Tangere, the film starred Anita Linda in the title role, which later earned her a Maria Clara Award for Best Actress.
 The following year, Premiere Productions released the adventure fantasy Ang Sawa sa Lumang Simboryo under the direction of Gerardo de Leon.
 The film is credited for popularizing action-adventure genres inspired by Filipino folklore and comics.
 The film also won both Best Picture and Director at the first edition of the FAMAS Awards.
 In August 1952, LVN Pictures produced Gregorio Fernandez' Rodrigo de Villa, which starred Delia Razon and Mario Montenegro.
 The film was the first Filipino co-production with a foreign film outfit, Indonesia's Persari Productions, Inc.